gimbo/cheeto/README.md

 * I only needed a tool to list and display cheatsheets  — not one to _manage_ (add, edit, etc.)
 * I want to write my cheatsheets in markdown, and then I want them rendered in the terminal using e.g. [mdcat](https://github.com/swsnr/mdcat)...
   - ... and while I can pipe the output of that cheatsheet plguin to mdcat, the plugin strips all lines beginning with `#` as comments — so no markdown headings!
+* I want my cheatsheets to be spread across multiple folders, and identified by a particular filename pattern.
 * Finally, I wanted the "show cheatsheet" command to have tab completion listing the sheets.